jockipocky/IV1201/README.md

 ### Backend (Express REST API)
 The backend is implemented as a stateless REST API and follows a layered architecture to clearly separate responsibilities:

+* Routes / Communication layer – Routes endpoints to functions

-* Routes / Controller layer – Handles HTTP requests and responses
+* Controller layer - Handles HTTP requests, responses and validates authentication and authorization

 * Service layer – Implements business logic